Partylicious

 American buttercream is made from creamed butter or shortening and powdered sugar.

 The great thing about American buttercream is that it is so easy.
 10 minutes.
 One bowl.
 Boom!
-Vanilla frosting for cakes, cupcakes, macarons, sugar cookies, and a topping for brownies and bars.
+Vanilla frosting for cakes, cupcakes, macarons, cut-out sugar cookies, and a topping for brownies and bars.

 This classic frosting can be flavored an unlimited number of ways.
 It main characteristics are how light, fluffy, and sweet it is.
 It can also get a tad grainy due to the powdered sugar.
 This is the frosting we grew up eating at birthday parties and on homemade cupcakes.